chrisguest75/shell_examples/12_csv/README.md

 * Validate data being piped
 * tidy viewer - https://github.com/alexhallam/tv

+NOTES:

+* Use `mechatroner.rainbow-csv` in vscode.
+You can also use it to align fields.

 ## Example

 Show how to read a csv file and loop over it row by row.